edelooff/variable-scope/content/python/mostly-random-colors.rst

     :py:`random_color(hue=0)`

-    A sample tiling with static hue and variable saturation & brightness.
+    Coloring of uniform hue and variable saturation & brightness.

 Random numbers in a restricted range